MickeyKay/better-font-awesome/testing/testing.md

 ## How to Report ##
 First things first.
 If you *do* enounter issues or questions, please [file an issue](https://github.com/MickeyKay/better-font-awesome/blob/master/testing/better-font-awesome-beta.zip?raw=true) on this repo.

 If you *don't* encounter any issues, I'd still like to know.
-Please file a ticket indicating what checks you've done, and that everything seemed to be working for you.
+Please file [file an issue](https://github.com/MickeyKay/better-font-awesome/blob/master/testing/better-font-awesome-beta.zip?raw=true) and indicate what you've done in the way of testing.

 ## What to Watch For ##
 Below are various [testing steps] you can take to put this plugin through the ringer.
 In addition to the specific steps and tests suggested, please feel free to make note of anything that seems out of place, incorrect, or otherwise wonky.
 The goal is to get this plugin as perfect as possible, so nothing is off limits.